They say that it takes a village to raise a child, however in today’s society, villages are almost nonexistent.

 - Adopting a foster child

-- Helping your child overcome hardships faced at school, handle relocation from school or home
+- Helping your child overcome hardships faced at school or bullying

-- Dealing with chronic stress or worry, anxiety, irritability, mood swings, depression, anger (that you feel you can’t control) that have been caused or heightened by parenting
+- Dealing with chronic stress, worry, anxiety, irritability, mood swings, depression, or anger that have been caused by parenting

 - Managing menopause and parenting